drdrej/android-xml-drafts/README.md

 [![endorse](https://api.coderwall.com/drdrej/endorsecount.png)](https://coderwall.com/drdrej)

-This project is an example of how to use an xml-pull-parser in Android™-SDK.
-I've collected my expirience about it an pushed to this project.

-... and **it is a small framework to handle xml** in Android™ with pull-parser easier.
+This project is an example of how to use an xml-pull-parser in Android™-SDK and **it is a small framework to handle xml** in Android™ with pull-parser easier.

 **Name**: xml-drafts - **Version**: 0.9 -  Copyright © 2013 Andreas Siebert.